cs544-wisc/f23/p6/README.md

 When the cluster isn't ready yet, that command will usually show a Java error and stack trace.

+The `p6-db-1` container will be running JupyterLab as well.
+Check the Docker port forwarding configuration and setup a tunnel to connect via your browser.

+Create a notebook `p6.ipynb` in the `/nb` directory for your work.
+Use the same format for answers as in past projects (e.g., `#q1`).

 ## Datasets

 We are going to be using two datasets in this project: a station metadata dataset and a station temperature data dataset.
 While we provide a high level overview of the datasets in this section, you can find more information about the datasets here: [https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt](https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt)